 Commit yourself to Jesus.
 Like the aforementioned tree, you must be rooted in something other and deeper than yourself or you will certainly be blown away by the next wind, the next temptation, or the next roadblock.
 This involves a commitment to regular prayer and scripture reading.
 Do this first before taking any other steps, and the Holy Spirit will level up your game.

-On that note, I’m excited to share with you 7 Power Verses for Success.
+On that note, I’m excited to share with you seven power verses for success in my post What is Genuine Confidence—And Where Can I Get Some?
 Lead the way to victory with Christ at your side!

 Self-Improvement For Christian Teens: More Resources